wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 ![POST /bootstrap endpoint](./PUT_serverId.png)

-This means that the next time the devices performs a Bootstrap procedure, it will be directed to the new Management Server.
+This means that the next time the devices perform a Bootstrap procedure, they will be directed to the new Management Server.

-But we are not ready to re-direct it yet ...
+But we are not ready to re-direct it yet.

 ### Step 2: Tell the new Management Server to trust the device's Bootstrap Server

-The Management Server uses TLS with mutual authentication. i.e. The client must present a digital certificate.
-The *issuer* of this certificate must be trusted by the Management Server.
+The Management Server uses TLS with mutual authentication. i.e., The client must present a digital certificate.
+Furthermore, the Management Server must trust the *issuer* of this certificate.

-By default, the Bootstrap Server that is co-located with a Management Server is automatically trusted by that Management Server.
+By default, the Bootstrap Server co-located with a Management Server is automatically trusted by that Management Server.

-However, if your device has been directed to a *new* Management Server, then by default that Management Server will *not* allow the device to connect, because the client certificate presented was issued by an unknown Bootstrap Server.
+However, if your device has been directed to a *new* Management Server, then by default, that Management Server will *not* allow the device to connect because the client certificate presented was issued by an unknown Bootstrap Server.

 You must update the "trust store" of the new Management Server with the certificates used by the device's Bootstrap Server.